Rules of the Youth Olympic Games Medal Design Competition

 The IOC reserves the right to modify the nature and/or value of the Prizes up to the day on which they are awarded.

 All Prizes are non-transferable.
-No substitutions or cash redemptions.
+There can be no substitutions or cash redemptions.
 Prizes may not be sold, bartered or transferred.

 Trip prizes must be used on the date specified in Article 4.1 above, otherwise the Prize will be forfeited.
 Dates of departure and return are subject to change.
-In the event there is a cancellation or pre-emption of the Youth Olympic Games Lausanne 2020, the IOC reserves the right to modify the nature and/or the value of the Prizes, in accordance with Article 4.2 above.
-Airline tickets are non-reroutable and the validity may not be extended.
-Prizes do not include any additional expenses, including, but not limited to incidentals, telephone charges, travel insurance, souvenirs, upgraded transportation, additional ground transportation, meals, which are the responsibility of the Competition Winner.
-The Competition Winner and his/her guest must travel together on the same itinerary and must have valid travel documents (i.e. valid passport and/or ID card) prior to departure and are responsible for obtaining their own travel visas and passports.
-In the event the Competition Winner is a minor under the applicable national laws and regulations of his/her country of residence, he/she must be accompanied by an adult to whom parents or legal guardians have duly consented and granted authorisation to travel with the minor.
-All other expenses and costs, not expressly listed above, including, but not limited to, taxes, meals, tips, entertainment and transportation to and from a home residence to the airport are the Competition Winner’s sole responsibility.
+In the event of a cancellation or postponement of the Youth Olympic Games Gangwon 2024, the IOC reserves the right to modify the nature and/or the value of the Prizes, in accordance with Article 4.2 above.
+Airline tickets are non-reroutable, and the validity may not be extended.
+Prizes do not include any additional expenses, including but not limited to incidentals, telephone charges, travel insurance, souvenirs, upgraded transport, additional ground transport or meals, which are the responsibility of the Competition Winner.
+The Competition Winner and his/her guest must travel together on the same itinerary, must have valid travel documents (i.e. valid passport and/or ID card) prior to departure and are responsible for obtaining their own travel visas and passports.
+In the event the Competition Winner is a minor under the applicable national laws and regulations of his/her country of residence, he/she must be accompanied by an adult to whom parents or legal guardians have duly consented and have granted authorisation to travel with the minor.
+All other expenses and costs, not expressly listed above, including but not limited to taxes, meals, tips, entertainment and transport to and from the home residence to the airport, are the Competition Winner’s sole responsibility.

 To the fullest extent permitted by law, the IOC gives no representation or warranty with respect to the Prizes provided under the Competition; in particular, the IOC gives no warranty with respect to the quality of the awards or Prizes or their suitability or fitness for any purpose.
 If any of the Prizes has a material defect, the Winners should return the Prize to the IOC in its original packaging.
-It is the Winners’ responsibility to verify the good functioning of the Prize immediately upon receipt; and Prizes will be considered as accepted within ten (10) days of their delivery to the Winners.
+It is the Winners’ responsibility to verify that the Prize is in good working order immediately upon receipt; and Prizes will be considered as accepted within 10 days of their delivery to the Winners.